 \textbf{Scenario 1: Learning about co-benefits and co-benefits data}---As co-benefits still remain an emerging concept, learning about the scope of the Atlas and its core data dimensions represents an early-stage use, where the Atlas would function not primarily for accessing data but for learning.
 Six participants signed up for training sessions out of curiosity rather than with a concrete application in mind, for example: \itquote{I was keen to understand in a bit more detail exactly how it’s built and how it works, for future reference} (P7).

 \textbf{Scenario 2: Raise awareness and foster wider engagement}---The Atlas was found to have the potential to reach wide audiences in different ways.
-P19, who works in a library, emphasized promoting information about the Atlas in a non-intrusive way, stating that \itquote{we tend not to try and force things on to people, we like people to find their own feet, especially when it can be classed as a sensitive issue, such as climate change.} Several participants viewed the Atlas as a valuable resource for policy makers, for example P6 shared \itquote{it's quite important that we can bring resources like this to national government, make them aware of things that are available.}.
-Finally, participants raised the question of how to best shape the story about the Atlas.
-For example, \itquote{It's how we communicate the importance and the uncertainties around those assumptions}(P9), as well as crafting the overall take-home message: \itquote{what we're saying [now] is the investment and the costs, but these co-benefits in 5 or 10 years time will be much more tangible.}(P9).
+P19, a librarian, emphasized promoting information in a non-intrusive way, stating that \itquote{we try not to force things on people, we like people to find their own feet, especially when it can be classed as a sensitive issue, such as climate change.} Several participants viewed the Atlas as a valuable resource for policy makers, for example P6 shared \itquote{it's important that we can bring resources like this to national government, make them aware of things that are available.} Finally, participants discussed how to introduce the Atlas, including how to communicate \itquote{the importance and the uncertainties around those assumptions} (P9), and convey the take-home message: \itquote{what we're saying [now] is the investment and the costs, but these co-benefits in 5 or 10 years time will be much more tangible} (P9).

 \textbf{Scenario 3: Justify \& plan decision making}---Participants envisioned the Atlas to be useful in different ways to support decision making.
 Seven participants wanted to use the Atlas for seeking confirmation and evidence for predefined agendas, such as justifying the positive social impact of prior work.
 For example: \itquote{So we want to try and convince the government to fund this long term to 2045 [...] this Atlas could be invaluable to convince them}~(P14).
 However, the Atlas also challenged participants' ideas.
 For example, P1 was shocked at the negative outcome of road conditions and expressed concerns about the related transport policy in place, raising the critical question of how public data influence decision-making.
-Finally, participants also underscored the Atlas' power guide future actions and priorities.
-As P14 pointing to promising co-benefits in physical activity increase that closely linked to active transport policies, saying the Atlas changed their perspective.
+Finally, participants also underscored the Atlas' power to guide future actions and priorities.
+As P14 pointed to promising co-benefits in physical activity increase that are closely linked to active transport policies, saying the Atlas changed their perspective.
 P25 further highlighted the Atlas can support the allocation of limited resources: \itquote{We want to pick actions that [...] maximize return of co-benefits on investment}.